mmitss/mmitss-az/src/mrp/snmp-engine/README.md

 # SNMP-ENGINE
-[Simple Network Management Protocol (SNMP)](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol) is one of widely accepted protocols to manage and monitor network elements.
+The [Simple Network Management Protocol (SNMP)](https://en.wikipedia.org/wiki/Simple_Network_Management_Protocol) is one of widely accepted protocols to manage and monitor network elements.
 All NTCIP-1202 compliant traffic actuated signal controllers can be managed and monitored using the SNMP protocol.

 [Net-SNMP](http://www.net-snmp.org/) library provides C/C++ APIs that can be used to communicate with such devices over IPv4 or IPv6.
 A [tutorial](http://www.net-snmp.org/wiki/index.php/TUT:Simple_Application) on using the Net-SNMP libraries with C/C++ is available on the official website of Net-SNMP.

 The **Snmp-Engine** application builds upon the Net-SNMP library and provides simple JSON based APIs to monitor (through `get` requests) or manage (through `set` requests) the NTCIP-1202 compliant traffic actuated signal controllers.

+## Work-flow
 To monitor a particular SNMP object (having a defined OID) in the target SNMP device, a JSON formatted SnmpGet request can be sent to the Snmp-Engine as a UDP packet.
 An example of such JSON formatted SnmpGet request is as follows:
 ```
 {